bu-cisl/EDoF-Miniscope/README.md

 The directory 'CAD_models' contains the CAD files of the EDoF-Miniscope.
 This current iteration of the EDoF-Miniscope is designed to integrate on a tabletop setup for interrogating fixed samples.
 All CAD models are 3D printable on lab table-top 3D printers.
 The subdirectory 'assembly' further provides further information and files on the EDoF-Minisope.

-The part list of all optical and electronic components used in the EDoF-Miniscope prototypes can be found [**here**](https://docs.google.com/spreadsheets/d/1PgIITukA03SGAjqEpHsR73N81aqUN8srO4x0Fl3sK8k/edit?usp=sharing).
+The part list of all optical and electronic components used in the EDoF-Miniscope prototype can be found [**here**](https://docs.google.com/spreadsheets/d/1PgIITukA03SGAjqEpHsR73N81aqUN8srO4x0Fl3sK8k/edit?usp=sharing).

+All information on the tabletop setup and our procedure for integrating as well as aligning the EDoF-Miniscope can be found in our supplement.

 <p align="center">
   <img src="/Images/assembly.png">